edsu/dedoop/README.md

 % dedoop path/to/source path/to/target
 ```

-If the source directory looks like this:
+So for example if the source directory looks like this:

 ```
 source